-The "National Monument" designation signifies a natural or cultural feature that is a scaled-down version of a full-fledged national park.
+The "National Monument" designation signifies a natural or cultural feature that is part of the National Park Service of the USA.
 Some 700,000 visitors a year find their way to the Colorado National Monument, yet few stay a few days to really get to know it.

-Still, its scenery is grand: sweeping vistas, imposing monoliths, wind- and water-carved pillars, spires and turrets, and layered cliff walls that are a geology text come to life -- all below the big blue dome of the Colorado sky.
+Today, more than 100 years later you can experience the land that John fell in love with: sweeping vistas, imposing monoliths, wind- and water-carved pillars, spires, and turrets, and layered cliff walls that are a geology text come to life - all below the big blue dome of the Colorado sky.